Dellmus Colvin: Exposure

 In June 2010, Colvin was charged with the cold case murder of 27-year-old Donna Lee White, who was killed on September 15, 1987, in Atlantic City.
 Dellmus was extradited to New Jersey, where he appeared before the court in April 2011.
 During the trial, he pled guilty to White's murder.
 In his statement, he claimed to have met Donna while working as a taxi driver, after which he made the girl an offer to go to his apartment, where they would drink and have sex, to which she supposedly agreed.
 A few hours later, Donna began taking drugs, and fainted from an overdose.
 However, instead of helping her, Colvin strangled her with a plastic bag and then dumped the body on the outskirts of the city.

 Based on his testimony, in April 2011, Dellmus Colvin was convicted of White's murder and received an additional 30 years imprisonment, to be served concurrently with his life sentences.

-In September 2020, during a telephone conversation with criminal profiler Phil Chalmers, Colvin claimed that, between 1983 and 2005, he killed 52 girls and women across the United States.
+In September 2020, during a telephone conversation with podcaster Phil Chalmers, Colvin claimed that, between 1983 and 2005, he killed 52 girls and women across the United States.
 To support his claims, he shared details about the murder of a prostitute he committed in 2005 in LaSalle County, Illinois, near Ottawa.
 According to his testimony, after committing the murder, he dumped the victim's body in an abandoned building located in the small town of Peru.
 Following Colvin's statement, the LaSalle County Sheriff authorized a search at the designated dump site, resulting in two bones, believed to belong to a woman's skeleton, were found by law enforcement officials.
 They were subsequently taken to a forensic anthropologist for identification, but found to be non-human.